APMG/APMPlayer/README.md

 APMPlayer
 =========

-APMPlayer is a modern javascript media player framework developed to be a single media player library API to serve all APMG audio content.
+APMPlayer is a javascript media player framework developed to be the single media playback API for all APMG audio content.

-APMPlayer supports both static audio and live audio streaming officially.
-The library also contains stubs to facilitate the addition of video playables in the future.
+APMPlayer supports both static audio and live audio streaming, however also contains stubs to facilitate the addition of video playables in the future.

-The library has been tested mostly with static MP3 audio playback, AAC+ live streaming over RTMP, and MP3 live streaming over HTML5.
+The library has been mostly tested  with static MP3 audio files, AAC+ live streaming over RTMP, and MP3 live streaming over HTML5.
 A variety of playback mechanisms are supported (flash streaming via RTMP, progressive download over flash, and HTML5 audio playback).
-The player will automatically use the most optimal mechanism based on browser, plugins available, and files provided.
+The player will automatically use the most optimal playback mechanism based on browser, plugins available, and files provided.

+The project includes a responsive front-end design, API documentation, a full unit test suite, and several example players.

 Required Dependencies
 ---------------------
-* JQuery -- tested and works with version 1.4 - 1.7
+* jQuery -- tested and works with version 1.4 - 1.7

 Included Dependencies